-A sewer shaft (also: inspection shaft, sewer manhole, or shaft structure) is a walkable or drivable access point to underground pipelines of a drainage system.
+A sewer shaft (also: inspection shaft, sewer manhole, or shaft structure) is a walkable or vehicle-accessible access point to underground pipelines of a drainage system.
 It permits visual checks, CCTV inspection, cleaning, repair, and tie-in works.
 Sewer shafts typically consist of a cover and frame, riser or cone section, shaft rings, the shaft base with flow channel, and inlets and outlets.
 They are made of concrete, reinforced concrete, masonry, or plastics and are designed to safely resist traffic loads, earth loads, groundwater, and chemical exposure.
+Depending on location and function, venting, odor control, and fall protection can be integrated.

 Structure, function, and components of a sewer shaft